 - Since 1995, UNCW’s Onslow Extension Site has provided access for non-traditional students—active and retired military, military families, students that may work full time, single parents, and others—to earn graduate degrees without commuting to Wilmington.
 Students enrolled at the main campus may also enroll in a fully online Master’s program in Liberal Studies.

-- The UNCW Graduate Liberal Studies program has been recognized for its online program, ranking 5th in the nation by The Best Master’s Degrees!
-Fourty-three accredited programs that offer online master’s degrees in liberal studies, interdisciplinary studies, or related fields were ranked based on affordability as well as rankings in major publications, resulting in GLS making the top five.
+- The UNCW Graduate Liberal Studies program has been recognized for its online program, ranking 2nd in the nation by Master’s Programs Guide for 2018!
+Fifty accredited programs that offer online master’s degrees in liberal studies, interdisciplinary studies, or related fields were ranked based on affordability as well as rankings in institution reputation and the variety of options in the Liberal Studies focus, resulting in GLS making the #2 ranking.
 Click here to read the full article.